ProAlgos/ProAlgos-Cpp/README.md

 [![Travis status][travis-shield]][travis-link]

-This project is focused on implementing **algorithms and data structures** in C++, while following **good software engineering practices**, such as:
+This project is primarily focused on implementing **algorithms and data structures** in C++, while following **good software engineering practices**, such as:

-- Writing well-documented code
+- Scripting well-documented code
 - Adhering to code guidelines
 - Writing and passing unit tests
 - Reviewing each other's code